-For fiscal year 2011, the target bonus pool is equal to the approximate sum of 30% of the aggregate base salary of the executive officers and certain other key employees and 10% of the aggregate base salary of all other employees of the Company.
+For fiscal year 2012, the target bonus pool is equal to the approximate sum of (i) 60% of the base salary for the Chief Executive Officer, (ii) 30% of the aggregate base salary of the other executive officers and certain other key employees, and (iii) 10% of the aggregate base salary of all other employees of the Company.

 The pool is to be divided among the relevant executives with reference to the achievement of specific personal and corporate targets.
-The Compensation Committee shall have the discretion to award more or less than the initial pool amount; and any particular executive or key employee may be awarded a bonus that is greater or less than 30% of their base salary and any non-executive employee may be awarded a bonus that is greater or less than 10% of their base salary.
+The Compensation Committee shall have the discretion to award more or less than the initial pool amount; and any particular executive or key employee may be awarded a bonus that is greater or less than 30% of their base salary (or 60% in the case of the Chief Executive Officer) and any non-executive employee may be awarded a bonus that is greater or less than 10% of their base salary.
 Finally, the pool may be increased to the extent new executive officers and other employees may be hired during the year.

 Determining the annual target bonus.
 During each fiscal year, the Compensation Committee shall determine the target bonus for each executive in the Bonus Program taking into account any terms regarding bonuses which may be contained in each executive's employment agreement.
 The Board will consider all factors that it deems relevant to such determination, including, but not limited to, the recommendations of our Chief Executive Officer (except with respect to his own bonus), competitive market conditions, and the Board's assessment of the level of growth reflected in the Company's financial performance objectives.
 The executives are not subject to a maximum bonus payout.
-All bonuses will be paid in cash.
+Generally, bonuses will be paid in cash.

-For fiscal year 2011, the target bonus payout for executive officers and certain other key employees is 30% of the 2011 base salary of the relevant executive officer and such other key employees.
+For fiscal year 2012, the target bonus payout for executive officers (other than the Chief Executive Officer) and certain other key employees is 30% of the 2012 base salary of the relevant executive officer and such other key employees.
 Under his employment agreement, Mr. Richman is eligible for an annual cash bonus, the target of which is no less than 60% of his base salary.
-The target bonus payout for non-executive employees has been set at 10% of the 2011 base salary of the relevant non-executive employee.
+The target bonus payout for non-executive employees has been set at 10% of the 2012 base salary of the relevant non-executive employee.
 These annual target bonus levels may be modified based upon the terms of employment agreements with our executives, which have been approved by the Chief Executive Officer and Board of Directors, as applicable, changes in market conditions or performance of the Company in each case in the sole discretion of the Board of Directors.